aszepieniec/stark-brainfuck/docs/engine.md

 Whenever a polynomial is computed, it is instantly transformed into a Reed-Solomon codeword of sufficient length.
 As a result, multiplication and division operations can be performed element-wise, resulting in a non-trivial speedup.

 In principle it could be worthwhile to have *two* instances of low-degree extension (LDE).
 In the first, the interpolated columns are evaluated on a slightly larger intermediate domain to find codeword representatives of the interpolants.
 These codewords are used for polynomial arithmetic.
 In the second LDE step these codewords are extended to match with the FRI domain.
-However, this tutorial decided in favor of simplicity for the purpose of teaching.
+However, this tutorial decided in favor of simplicity for the purpose of explaining.

 ### Sparse Zerofiers from Group Theory

+The verifier needs to evaluate zerofiers, and there are two options to make this process fast.
+The Anatomy uses preprocessed zerofiers because the number of cycles.
+In that context this choice makes sense because the number of cycles is fixed and is not close to a power of two.
+For the present tutorial, the number of cycles is not fixed.
+To deal with this problem, the tables are padded until the next power of two, making them compatible with group-theoretical zerofiers.

 ## STARK Engine Workflow

-### Run and Simulate

-### Prove

-### Verify
+A STARK engine consists of three parts: a virtual machine, a prover, and a verifier.
+While an execution of the virtual machine does not need be followed up with a prover, the fact that this option exists implies that the instruction set architecture had better be friendly to proving and verifying.

+The virtual machine has two modes of operation:
+ - `run` takes the program and the input, executes the program, and returns the output.
+ - `simulate` does the same but additionally outputs the execution trace.

+The tuple (input, program, output) is the computational integrity claim, and both the prover and verifier receive it as input.
+The execution trace is the secret additional input only for the prover.

+The prover follows the workflow sketched below.
+This workflow implicitly defines the matching operations of the verifier.
+It is presented in an interactive language, but this protocol can obviously be made non-interactive with the [Fiat-Shamir transform](https://aszepieniec.github.io/stark-anatomy/basic-tools#the-fiat-shamir-transform).

+ - Populate the tables (base columns only) with data from the execution trace, and pad the tables so that their height matches with the next power of two.
+ - Sample a randomizer polynomial of maximal degree and evaluate it on the FRI domain to get the *randomizer codeword*.
+ - Use low-degree extension to interpolate (with randomizers) all tables' base columns and evaluate the resulting polynomials on the FRI domain, thereby obtaining the *base codewords*.
+ - Zip the randomizer and base codewords and compute their Merkle tree.
+ - Send the Merkle root to the verifier and get back the random scalars $a, b, c, \alpha \ldots$ called *challenges*.
+ - Compute the table extensions with these challenges.
+ - Use low-degree extension to interpolate (again with randomizers) the extension columns, and evaluate the resulting polynomials on the FRI domain, thereby obtaining the *extension codewords*.
+ - Evaluate all AIR constraints point by point in matching locations of the referenced codewords, and divide out the corresponding zerofier.
+This generates *quotient codewords*.
+ - Zip the extension and quotient codewords and compute a second Merkle tree.
+ - Send the root of this Merkle tree to the verifier and get back $1 + 2b + 2e + 2q$ random scalars called *weights*, where $b$ is the number of base codewords, $e$ is the number of extension codewords, and $q$ is the number of quotient codewords.
+ - Compute a nonlinear combination using 1 weight for the randomizer, 1 weight for each codeword (without shift), and 1 more weight for each codeword shifted by the power of $X$ that makes its corresponding polynomial have maximal degree.
+ - Compute the Merkle tree of this nonlinear combination codeword.
+ - Send the root of this Merkle tree and get back $t$ indices where the correct combination is to be checked.
+ - Open the indicated positions in the nonlinear combination Merkle tree and in both earlier Merkle trees.
+ - Run FRI with the nonlinear combination codeword and using $s$ colinearity checks.
+This subprotocol establishes that the Merkle root of the nonlinear combination codeword decommits to a codeword that corresponds to a low degree.

 [^1] This table-lookup argument is similar to [Plookup](https://eprint.iacr.org/2020/315.pdf) except that it uses the element-wise inverse column along with an evaluation argument, whereas Plookup uses a custom argument to establish the correct order of the nonzero consecutive differences.